Xuebaotou: The Iconic Face of Academic Pressure and Digital Identity

 Can it go global?

 Yes.
-Variants exist in many countries under different names, and the archetype resonates with high-pressure education cultures worldwide.
+There are variations in many nations with different names, and the archetype identifies with high-pressure education cultures globally.

 Will it disappear?